SpareBank1/designsystem/README.md

         checked={ boolean }
         name={ string }
         label={ string }
-        noMargins={ boolean} // disables top- and bottom margins, useful for use in tables etc />
+        noMargins={ boolean } // disables top- and bottom margins, useful for use in tables etc />
 ```